 The Delete cal. button can be used to delete the current calibration data.
 It is required before a new calibration proceure can be started.
+(This deleted data can be restored with Recall last.)

 5.1.10.3 Guiding parameters page (RA and DEC: 3/5 and 4/5)